 It may seem that everyone speaks English, but in fact 75% of the world’s population don’t.
-If you enjoy being with people and chatting and joking with them, you’ll enjoy doing this in a foreign language too.
 Languages at GCSE are fun to learn; they're not just another boring lesson to sit through at school.
 You listen to songs, watch TV and read comics and books all in a different language.

 Why languages at GCSE?: